error4OA/iconifier/README.md

 ChatGPT: The other 50% of the program

 ## TODO
-* [ ] Add the ability to paste from the windows emoji picker
+* [x] ~~Add the ability to paste from the windows emoji picker~~ Add the ability to type in the name of the emoji from the emoji library
 * [ ] Make a better UI